zzjrabbit/marlin/docs/testing_verilog.md

 > This tutorial is aimed at Unix-like systems like macOS, Linux, and WSL.

 In this tutorial, we'll setup a SystemVerilog project and test our code with dumbname.
-You can find the full source code for this tutorial [here](../verilog-support/example-project/).
+You can find the full source code for this tutorial [here](../verilog-support/example-project/) (in the `tutorial.rs` file).
 We won't touch on the advanced aspects or features; the goal is just to provide a simple overfiew sufficient to get started.

 ## Part 1: The Basics